supabase/auth/README.md

 `MAILER_SUBJECTS_INVITE` - `string`

 Email subject to use for user invite.
-Defaults to `You have been invited`.
+Defaults to `You've been invited`.

 `MAILER_SUBJECTS_CONFIRMATION` - `string`

 Email subject to use for signup confirmation.
-Defaults to `Confirm your email`.
+Defaults to `Confirm your email address`.

 `MAILER_SUBJECTS_RECOVERY` - `string`